NathanYyc/djl-spark/docs/load_model.md

 Current supported URL scheme:

 - file:// load a model from local directory or archive file
-- http(s):// load a model from an archive file from web server
+- http(s):// load a model from an archive file from web parameterServer
 - jar:// load a model from an archive file in the class path

 ```java